zq99/DataAccessLayerJDBC/README.md

 ## Custom Object Model

-The layer has it's own object model to model data it retrives from SQL Server
+The layer has it's own object model to model data it retrives from SQL Server.
+The layer converts the ResultSet data object from JDBC to the custom DataTable object.

+The purpose of this object model is get data from SQL Server without having to persist a connection with the database, while waiting for it to be used downstream in an application.

+The DataTable object gives the data structure, and is easier to use than simply converting JDBC's ResultSet object into a List.

 The hierarchy is as follows (from highest to lowest level):